Center for Faith and Vocation

 Duties and Responsibilities:

-Communications: This position will help with several communication channels to current and potential members of the JCC and donors to the Jewish Federation of Greater Indianapolis.
+- This position will help with several communication channels to current and potential members of the JCC.
 Some activities will include assisting with the drafting and management of social media communications, e-blasts, magazine communications, and press releases.

-Marketing: This position will assist in the development of marketing plans, including but not limited to establishing relationships with JCC members through social media and contacting new and existing customers via several different communication channels.
-This position is responsible for tracking the progress of their marketing efforts and encouraged to identify new marketing strategies.
+- This position will assist in the development of marketing plans and is responsible for tracking the progress of its marketing efforts and encouraged to identify new marketing strategies.

-Strong portfolio and proficient computer graphics skills in Adobe Creative Suite (particularly
+- Strong portfolio and proficient in Adobe Creative Suite (particularly InDesign and PhotoShop).

 How to Apply: